 Many people with oral health problems wonder, “Does a dentist know how to cure gum disease?”
 Sadly, there is no gum disease cure once the condition has advanced beyond the gingivitis stage.
 When basic gingivitis treatment is inadequate, your dentist will schedule a more aggressive gum disease treatment plan.
 This may include antibiotic treatment, antibacterial mouth rinses, and scaling and root planing below the gum line.
 A periodontist (gum specialist) may be recommended.
 Gum surgery might be called for in dire cases.
 Unfortunately, there is no periodontitis cure.
 That’s why it’s vital to see a professional for advanced gum disease in Yorktown Heights before the condition progresses too far.
 Contact our office as soon as possible.

 How to reverse gum disease.

 You may be wondering, “Is gingivitis reversible?”
 It is!
 You can reverse gingivitis with self-care.
 However, your chances of successfully reversing gum disease with gingivitis treatment are much higher when you see your dentist for regular checkups and cleanings.
 The gingivitis stage is when reversing gum disease can happen, so it’s very important you do not ignore early gingivitis symptoms.
 Fight gum disease and protect your smile with the help of our outstanding dentists.
 Your gingivitis cure could be days away if you schedule a consultation with us soon!
-Call us today at (914) 357-8916 or request an appointment online.
+Call us today at (914) 357-8916 or book an appointment online.